University of Toronto Mississauga

 To promote Vietnamese culture, the club prioritized organizing innovative events for the school year, each with different approaches and specific goals.
-On campus, VSA proposed collaborations with other clubs to promote cultural appreciation and mental health awareness.
-Events were actively promoted online through social media posts and on-campus departments such as the Centre for Student Engagement (CSE) and the UTM Student Union (UTMSU).
+On campus, UTMVSA proposed collaborations with other clubs to promote and spread cultural appreciation and awareness.
+Events were actively promoted online through social media posts and on-campus departments such as the Centre for Student Engagement and the UTM Student Union.
 Furthermore, VSA asked for feedback from attendees and executives to reflect and improve on their events.
-Additionally, they participated in UTMSU’s Multicultural Week by tabling to encourage students’ interest in Vietnamese culture; they also proudly represented Vietnam by showcasing traditional clothing, cuisine, and history.

-To expand networking both within and outside their campus, VSA attended events and participated in various cultural shows hosted by other Vietnamese-based cultural organizations.
-For instance, UTMVSA participated in the United Vietnamese Student Association of Ontario’s (UVSA) annual Ignite Cultural Show to showcase Vietnam’s intriguing and beautiful culture.
-UTMVSA also had representatives take part in the Presidential Council and Intercollegial Council to help with the planning of two major events held in January and May, the Rising Stars for Change Talent Show to raise money for Children of Vietnam and the Annual Leadership Summit, respectively.
-Both councils were initiatives from UVSA and focused on philanthropy and leadership development.
-UTMVSA also greatly supported the VSA community by attending and actively participating in all UVSA events and even attending some of the events from their fellow Ontario VSA’s, such as the orientations of their tri-campus schools, University of Toronto St. George and Scarborough.
+To expand networking both within and outside their campus, UTMVSA attended events and participated in various cultural shows hosted by other Vietnamese-based cultural organizations.
+For instance, UTMVSA participated in the United Vietnamese Student Association of Eastern Canada’s annual Ignite Cultural Show to showcase Vietnam’s intriguing and beautiful culture.
+UTMVSA also had representatives take part in the Presidential Council, VITA Summit, and even on the UVSAEC executive committee, to help plan major events held throughout the year.
+UTMVSA also greatly supported the VSA community by attending all UVSAEC events and even some events from their fellow Ontario VSA’s, such as the MVSA and UTVSA Meet & Greet, and UTVSA x VSAR’s Tet event.

 Address how the VSA was outstanding in the following areas: recruitment, marketing, outreach to campus community, use of resources (financial, etc.), officer training and event planning.